-Ever since the 13th century, Atlantic cod fishing has formed the basis of several fishing villages all along the coast of Namdalen in North Trøndelag.
-The idyllic Sør-Gjæslingan, a collection of 80 islands, islets and reefs, is one of those.
+Ever since the 13th century, Atlantic cod fishing has formed the basis of several fishing villages along the Namdalen coast in Trøndelag.
+Like the idyllic Sør-Gjæslingan.

 “This is a place where you really can find yourself.
 The light is overwhelming and cell phones hardly work out here.
-It´s like living in a different world,” says Anne Grete Walaunet, coordinator for The Coastal Museum Norveg, who is in charge of maintaining Sør-Gjæslingan.
+It’s like living in a different world”, says Anne Grete Walaunet, coordinator for The Coastal Museum Rørvik who is in charge of maintaining Sør-Gjæslingan.

-The fishing village is a monument to former greatness and was designated a national heritage conservation in 2010.
+The fishing village is a monument over former greatness and was listed in 2010.
 Most of the buildings and the traditional environment from the archipelago’s grand era are still preserved.
-Old fishermen’s cottages and fish landings tell about people’s risky life and work at sea though the centuries.
+Old fishermen’s cottages and fish landing stations tell the story about people’s risky life and work at sea through the centuries.

 “It’s such a great feeling.
 This place is unique, even in Trøndelag.
-There are a lot of stories about this place, which was home for over 6,000 fishermen in the 19th century, during the winter season.
-In comparison Trondheim had 25,000 citizens.
-That says a lot about how important this place was,” says Walaunet.
+There are many stories about this place, which was home for more than 6,000 fishermen during the winter season in the 19th century.
+In comparison, Trondheim had 25,000 citizens.
+That says a lot about how important this place was”, says Walaunet.

 It was a dangerous place, too.
 In 1906 the islands were hit by a major disaster.
 The fish was far out at sea that year, and 1,500 fishermen found themselves in a fatal storm.
-More than 30 fishermen lost their lives outside the village that was called “Little Lofoten” that day.
+More than 30 fishermen lost their lives outside of the village that was called “Little Lofoten”.

-“Today, the abandoned and mysterious fishing village’s history can be experienced up close at the well preserved site.
-If you wish, these islands can be your home for a few days this summer,” says Walaunet.
-“With the waves and the wind hitting hard from the west, it is possible to stay over night in a 100 year old fishermans cabin, and take part in cod fishing in a distinctive and historical coastal landscape.”
+“Today, the abandoned and mysterious fishing village’s history can be experienced up close at the well-preserved site.
+If you wish, these islands can be your home for a few days in the summer”, says Walaunet.
+“With the waves and the wind hitting hard from the west, it is possible to stay overnight in a 100-year-old fisherman’s cabin and take part in cod fishing in a distinctive and historical coastal landscape.”

-“In Sør-Gjæslingan you will also get to hear the tale of Sea-Sara, a woman who lived around the turn of the 18th century and was the most skilful and fearless of all the fishermen and women in her days,” says Walaune.
-“The legend about her deeds as a fisherwomen, pilot and lifesaver live on in the present day...”
+“In Sør-Gjæslingan you will also get to hear the tale of Sea-Sara, a woman who lived around the turn of the 18th century and was the most skillful and fearless of all the fishermen and women in her days”, says Walaune.
+“The legend about her deeds as a fisherwoman, pilot, and lifesaver still lives.”